ericminio/conferences/magic-number.md

 ## Magic what?

-When you start reading about and trying Test-Driven Development (TDD), you very often discover the coding katas practice.
-And not long after you watch a video or you attend a conference and you see that the next move to answer the first failing test is to return the hardcoded value that greens the test.
+When you start reading about and trying Test-Driven Development (TDD), you very often discover the coding kata practice.
+And you see that the next move to answer the first failing test is to return a hardcoded value that greens the test.
 With the prime factors kata, it would look similar to the following.

 ```javascript
 expect(primeFactorsOf(1492)).to.deep.equal([2, 2, 373])